I worked as a banker for 17 years. I love staying fit and cooking tasty and healthy meals. I don't use artificial colors and preservatives.

-For making this curry, you need small eggplants.
+To make this curry, you need small eggplants.
 Slit them from the bottom to the stalk, but don't separate the pieces.
 Immerse them in water.
 If you want to change things up, add capsicum.
-You have to stuff the spicy masala in between the eggplant slices.
-Refer the pic.
+You have to stuff the spicy masala in between the eggplant slices (refer to the photographs).

 - 1/2 cup grated fresh coconut or dry coconut

 - 1/4 inch cinnamon stick

 - 8 curry leaves